Catheys Creek (North Carolina)

 Catheys Creek is a stream in the U.S. state of North Carolina, and is a tributary of the Second Broad River.
 It is located in central Rutherford County and originates in an area north of Rutherfordton near the county line with McDowell county.
 The stream flows southeast until it reaches and joins with the Second Broad River.
+Not to be confused with the Catheys Creek in Transylvania County, North Carolina that is a tributary to the French Broad River.